Workers' Compensation Insurance

 Is workers’ comp required?

 Workers’ comp is required for all employees in all states pursuant to the laws of each state.
-Once you sign up with Justworks, you’ll pay workers’ comp-related charges for all of your employees.
+Once you sign up with Justworks PEO, you and your employees will be covered under the Justworks workers compensation policies, with some exceptions..

-If your business is required to have workers’ comp coverage and does not, you could be liable for fines and penalties.
+If your business is required to have workers’ comp coverage and does not have coverage, you could be liable for fines and penalties.
 States routinely audit businesses to ensure that appropriate coverage is in force.

 Check out our Workers' Compensation Insurance Primer to learn about what workers' comp covers, which businesses are required to have it, what the benefits are, how charges are calculated, and more.

-In these four states, workers’ comp policies are issued by an agency of the state government.
-In Washington, premiums are charged directly as a payroll tax, although you are still required to apply for coverage.
-As such, renewal of these policies should be handled directly with the workers’ compensation agencies in these states.
+In North Dakota, Ohio, Washington and Wyoming, workers’ comp policies must be issued through the state government instead of private insurance companies.
+Justworks will reach out to walk you through the application and setup process.
+In Washington, premiums are charged directly as a payroll tax, but you still need to apply for coverage.
+Policy renewals happen directly with the workers’ compensation agencies in these states.

 What is covered by workers' comp?